jaames/iro.js/docs/advanced.md

     {
       component: iro.ui.Slider,
       options: {
-        sliderType: 'hue' // can also be 'saturation', 'value', 'alpha' or 'kelvin' }
+        // can also be 'saturation', 'value', 'red', 'green', 'blue', 'alpha' or 'kelvin'
+        sliderType: 'hue'
+      }
     },
   ]